 WARNING: Always keep loading door closed when burning.
 This heater is not designed for open door burning.
-Risk of sparks, embers and/or smoke coming from the unit.

 WARNING: No alteration or modification of the combustion air control assembly is permitted.
 Any tampering will void warranty and could be very hazardous.